Request a Callback

 What are the signs my eyelid surgery has gone wrong?

-Following a blepharoplasty, patients can expect a certain amount of pain and discomfort that might be experienced in the affected area for several weeks, including swelling or itchy and watery eyes.
+Following a procedure to remove excess skin from your eyelids, you can expect a certain amount of pain and discomfort in the affected area for several weeks, including swelling or itchy and watery eyes.

 • Removal of too much skin, leaving eyelids unable to close